Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-aws.md

 <!-- Or can we do just a "configure the fields on the page" ?-->

 1. Click **Deploy to AWS**.
-This redirects you to the AWS Management Console where it prepopulates a CloudFormation template.
+This redirects you to the AWS Management Console where it pre-populates a CloudFormation template.

 ## Verify the AWS runtime instance configuration